 Interview with Sophia DeSantis of Veggies Don’t Bite

-In this Why I Cook column, I’ll ask Sophia questions about why she cooks and what drives her to constantly create!
+In this interview, I’ll ask Sophia questions about why she cooks and what drives her to constantly create!
 Get to know Sophia or get to know her better if you are already a fan!

 VDB is centered around healthy + delicious food that’s inspired by kindness, centered around a love for healthy ingredients and delivered with a generous dose of enthusiasm and joy in each recipe.
 Her recipes are kid-friendly, approachable, beautifully styled and now in print with the release of her first cookbook, Vegan Burgers and Burritos!
 VB&B features 75 delicious recipes accompanied by a photo for each one that utilizes wholesome and easy-to-find ingredients.
 Beginner or more advanced?
 Sophia’s recipes are marked from Level 1 to 3, with a focus on making the majority of them as easy as possible to follow.
 With 27 burger recipes, 26 burrito recipes, 19 sauces and four sides, VB&B is completely plant-based, gluten-free, free of refined sugar and whole-food based.

 Before we get into the interview, I’m also excited to host a giveaway for Sophia’s new title!
 Keep reading to learn about who influenced her love of cooking, what ingredient she always has on hand, and then check out her recipe for Autumn Burgers, included in the cookbook!